htdebeer/pandocomatic/documentation/convert_a_series_of_documents.md

 ```

 Setting up templates by extending other smaller templates makes for a modular
 setup.
-If you share your templates with someone else, she only has to change
+If you share your templates with someone else, they only have to change
-the `author` template to her own name in one place to automatically put her
+the `author` template in one place to use their own names on all their
-name on all her documents while using your templates.
+documents while using your templates.

 See the [Section on extending pandocomatic
-templates](#extending-pandocomatic-templates) for more information about
+templates](#extending-pandocomatic-templates) for more information about this
-this extension mechanism.
+extension mechanism.